xapax/security/active_information_gathering.md

 1. Check out the homepage
 Often companies brag about their clients.
 You can use this to guess the subdomains of some clients.

+### Reverse DNS-lookup

+If you manage to figure out the IP range that the target owns (see section about nmap below).
+You can see which machines are online.
+And then you can run a script to find out the domain-addresses of those machines.
+That way you might find something new.

+The text-file onlyIps.txt is a textfile with one IP-address on each line.

+`#!/bin/bash

+while read p; do
+  echo $p;
+  host  $p
+done <onlyIps.txt`